-Ankle sprains are classified by the degree of severity.
-See a visual series of an ankle sprain by severity.
-These are:
+Ankle sprains are generally classified by the degree of severity.
+These include:

 - Grade I - stretch and/or minor tear of the ligament without laxity (loosening).